Zach’s Recorder Recommendations

 Stereo Microphones:

-Many recorders have great stereo mics already built-in, but external options encourage more creative mic placements and (often) less hiss too.
+Some recorders have stereo mics already built-in, but external options encourage more creative mic placements and (often) less hiss too.

 • These Rode stereo mics are designed for camera mounting (which is usually the worst place for a mic, BTW) but they are reasonably small so they’re easily adapted for hand-holding or mounting on a boom pole.